arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 * I created few small plugins for rebar.
 I am using lager and SASL for logging.
 * I am using gproc as a dictionary of processes.
-* I used mochiweb and cowboy as a web servers.
+* I used mochiweb and cowboy as web servers.
 * I am an user of few JavaScript libraries: qooxdoo, ExtJS, jQuery and a former PHP enthusiast.